SJA Quick Facts

 Our goal is to become the “go-to” school for young women in Southeastern Wisconsin who are interested in STEM-related careers.

 - SJA has been partners with Project Lead the Way since 2006 and now offers five engineering courses.

-- All incoming freshwomen are required to take the Intro to Engineering course.
+- All incoming freshwomen are required to take an Introduction to Engineering course.

 SJA Demographics and Statistics

 For more than 60 years, SJA has provided an intensive college-preparatory education to economically disadvantaged young women from Milwaukee’s poorest neighborhoods.

 - In 2018-2019, more than 98% of our student body fell at or below the poverty line.
 We believe education is key to breaking the cycle of poverty in our city.